aosabook/500lines/sampler/README.md

 to roll.
 Finally, we roll the dice (again relying on our trusty multinomial functions) and compute the damage from that.

+TODO: include note about why we don't have a PMF function here

 Now we have the machinery to answer our question from earlier: if the player has two items, and we want the player to be able to defeat the monster within three hits 50% of the time, how many hit points should